zackbradys/rancher-airgap/README.md

 # Rancher Airgap Guide

 ### Welcome to the Rancher Airgap Guide
-Rancher Airgap is a framework and guide built for collecting, packaging, installating Rancher RKE2, Rancher Manager, Longhorn and NeuVector.
-Specifically engineered, designed, and built for those tricky disconnected environments. **Review the most recent release on the [Releases](https://github.com/zackbradys/rancher-airgap/releases) page!**
+Rancher Airgap is a framework and guide built for collecting, packaging, distributing, and installing the Rancher Product Stack in airgapped environments.
+Such as RKE2, Rancher Manager, Longhorn and NeuVector.

-We utilize the [Hauler](https://github.com/rancherfederal/hauler) project by [Rancher Government Solutions](https://github.com/rancherfederal) to collect, package, and distribute content. `Hauler` simplifies the airgap process, by representing assets as content or collections and allows users to easily fetch, store, and package with declarative manifests.
-In this repositry, we generate these manifests and subsequent compressed tars, aka `stores`, to simplify the airgap process and the burden of collecting all components required to the airgap the [Rancher Product Stack](https://ranchergovernment.com/products).
+We utilize the [Hauler](https://github.com/rancherfederal/hauler) project by [Rancher Government Solutions](https://github.com/rancherfederal) to collect, package, and distribute assets. `Hauler` simplifies the airgap process, by representing assets as content and collections and allows users to easily fetch, store, package, and distribute with declarative manifests or the command line.
+In this repositry, we generate these manifests and subsequent compressed archives aka `stores` for the Rancher Product Stack.
+Review the most recent release on the **[releases](https://github.com/zackbradys/rancher-airgap/releases)** page or review one of the **[example uses!](examples)**

 **High Level Workflow:**
 ```bash